-This recipe is so easy, and you probably already have the ingredients in your fridge/pantry right now.
+This is such an easy alfredo sauce recipe, and you probably already have the ingredients in your fridge/pantry right now.
 It comes together in the time it takes for you to boil your pasta, and can easily be adjusted to serve more or less.
 Trust me, after making your own you will never reach for the boxed stuff again.

 Next mission: homemade fresh pasta!